Chintan-patel-24/Chintan-patel-24/README.md

 • 👋 Hey, I'm Chintan Patel  !!

-• 🚀 Linux & open-source , but with style..
+• 🚀 Linux & open-source , with style..

 • 📚 Currently diving into DSA (with c++).